massgov/mayflower-patternlab/styleguide/source/_patterns/04-templates/01-content-types/press.md

 ### Description
-Displays a collection of components to help describe a Press Release on Mass Gov
+This template is a collection of components to help describe a Press Release on Mass Gov and is based on the Two Column template

 ### Status
 * Stable as of 5.0.0